When we moved to Lexington, Kentucky, we quickly discovered it is a great place to live. I never met anyone who doesn’t enjoy living here.

-Check out the local hamburger places – I figure if we can find a good hamburger…we won’t starve.
+Check out the local hamburger places – I figure if we can find a good hamburger we wouldn’t starve.
 Seriously, pick one of your favorite foods and check out all the options.
 For me, there are plenty of hamburger choices in Lexington.
 That’s made the transition much easier.
 I’ve tried many of them.
-I have a few more to go.
-(I’ve loved when someone tells me…”Don’t get the biggest one on the menu.
-You won’t be able to eat it all.”
-Really?
-So far, not true!)

-Be a tourist – We have tried to find the places someone would go to if they were only in town for a few days.
-We’ve picked up the tourist brochures.
+Be a tourist – We tried to find the places someone would go to if they were only in town for a few days.
+We picked up the tourist brochures.
 These places will likely be what the town is known for and we want to identify with the city.
-I’ve also been listening to the stories and reading the history of the city.
-It’s been interesting a few times to remind the locals of things they’ve forgotten about Lexington, or to stir more conversation with trivia I’ve learned.
+I also listened to the stories and reading the history of the city.
+It was interesting a few times to remind the locals of things they had forgotten about Lexington, or to stir more conversation with trivia I learned.

 Buy a t-shirt – We wanted to find an identity with the community, so we bought some t-shirts specific to the area.
-In this case, I’m sporting a few UK logos too.
-If I’m going to live here, and I want to love living here, I want to love what the locals love.
+In this case, I was sporting a few UK logos too.
+If I’m going to live somewhere, and I want to love living here, I want to love what the locals love.
 You don’t have to switch sports loyalties, but it will help acclimate if you can find some identity within the community.

-Join a group that lets you meet people – I’m doing Leadership Lexington this next year.
+Join a group that lets you meet people – I participated in Leadership Lexington the first year.
 It’s a 9 month program that gives participants a comprehensive look at the possibilities and opportunities of the city.
-In addition to getting to know 42 local leaders, I get exposed to areas of the city it may take me years to discover otherwise.
+In addition to getting to know 42 local leaders, I got exposed to areas of the city it would have taken me years to discover otherwise.

-Make a Gotta see/do/meet list – I’m keeping a list, and checking it twice.
-I can’t see everything in a week, maybe even in a year, but with a list I can slowly work my way through the key things I want to do and people I want to meet.
+Make a Gotta see/do/meet list – I kept a list.
+We couldn’t see everything in a week, and even in a year, but with a list we could slowly work our way through the key things we wanted to do and people we wanted to meet.

-Avoid routines – I try to run different routes every day.
-I seldom drive the same way to get somewhere.
-I’m eating at different restaurants and ordering different meals.
-I want to experience as much uniqueness as I can.
+Avoid routines – I tried to run different routes every day.
+Seldom did I drive the same way to get somewhere.
+We ate at different restaurants and ordered different meals.
+We wanted to experience as much uniqueness as we could.

 Hide the GPS – Get lost.
-I’m purposefully trying to go places where I have to find my own way on my own.
-I’ve been confused a few times.
+I purposefully tried to go places where I had to find my own way on my own.
+I was confused a few times.
 That’s okay.
 It was by design.
-It’s helping me learn the city faster.
+It helped me learn the city faster.